Huang-Raoyi/idls23-project/README.md

 │   ├── Crawler.ipynb
 │   └── Crawled and preprocessed data
 └── BART-finetune-distill
-    ├── Codes for finetuning and distillation
+│   └──  Codes for finetuning and distillation
-    └── Test Result
+└── Test (Test results on DialogSum or Samsum evaluation datasets)
 ```

 ## Documents